sigsum/sigsum/www.sigsum.org/content/_index.md

 release not listed on the project website can be detected.

 > You claimed each release would be listed on the project website.
 Where is the
-> release for signed checksum 7d86...7730 that appeared in the log?
+> release for signature 7d86...7730 that appeared in the public log?
 As you can
-> see it is signed with your release key.
+> see it was created using your release key.

 For security, Sigsum's transparency has been designed to resist a powerful attacker that controls: